WANT TO TRY ON SAMPLES FROM THE COMFORT OF YOUR OWN HOME? CLICK HERE!

 We also use laboratory grown gemstones or natural gemstones from carefully sourced ethical suppliers, for customers who want to add some coloured gems to their jewellery.

 All jewellery is individually made to order, so can be customised to your exact preferences.

 We offer two stone options via our website which is usually driven by budget or ethics, sometimes both and both of which are much more ethical sustainable choices to mined diamonds.

 When diamonds are mined, there is huge cost to the environment, damage to eco-systems, destruction of habitats, and poisoning of water sources.
 The humanitarian cost includes exploitation, poor working conditions, low pay (if any) and dubious practices with regard to the land of indigenous people.

 Lab Grown Diamonds

-We have partnered with Diamond Foundry who are the world’s only net zero-carbon-footprint producer of lab grown diamonds — and certified so.
+At Ethica, we only select diamond growers who use renewable energy or offset carbon in some way, making them more sustainable than most other lab diamonds on the market.
 Each stone is unique based on the seed it was grown from and provides a beautiful diamond option without the human and environmental toll of mining.

-Both growers use advanced technology notably uses less energy than industrial mining requires to extract diamonds from underground.
+Our diamond growers use advanced technology which uses notably uses less energy than industrial mining requires to extract diamonds from underground.
 And the energy they use is good energy — renewable hydropower energy.